 MEET THE TEAM

-Scientific supervision of the MRI facility is performed by Prof. Patrick Vuillemier (UNIGE) and Prof. Olaf Blanke (EPFL).
+Scientific supervision of the MRI facility is performed by Prof. Patrik Vuilleumier (UNIGE) and Prof. Olaf Blanke (EPFL).

 Roberto Martuzzi is the MRI facility manager.
-Loan Mattera is the MRI Technologist.
-Olivier Reynaud is the MR Physicist.
+Loan Mattera and Nathalie Philippe are the MRI Technologists.

 An overview of the equipment available for experiments